washoe/vanilla-router/README.md

 - On startup we add a click handler.
 This prevents the default navigation behaviour and passes the `href` our route change handler.
 - The route is used to construct a hash url.
 If it is different to the previous one, add it to the history.
   - This prevents duplicate history entries.
+- When new content is displayed, we add the same click handler to any routes within the content.
 - When the user goes back to the previous route, the popstate event is fired and the content is updated accordingly.
 - The title is updated along with the route.
 - The outlet element is updated with the required html.